TP2.png

 Welcome to a delightful little blog brought to you by the nerds at Who Gives A Crap.

 I’ve had a garbage disposal living in my sink for nearly a year, and I don’t really know why it’s there.
-Sure, I know a garbage disposal disappears your leftovers, but, from an environmental standpoint, is that better or worse than throwing them in the bin?
+Sure, I know modern garbage disposals eat your leftovers, but, from an environmental standpoint, is that better or worse than throwing them in the bin?
 We all know composting is the ideal way to get rid of food waste, but what about the bits that can’t be composted?
 What do you do then??

 Because I hate travelling alone, I thought it’d be best to take you along on this journey of incinerator discovery.
 Let’s go!